Tree-Structured Synergy of Large Language Models and Bayesian Optimization for Efficient CASH: Experiment

 \subsection{Comparison with Baselines}

-This section evaluates \sys on 104 AMLB datasets. \cref{fig:validation_rank} displays the average rank of the \textit{best-achieved validation performance} at each iteration.
-We get four observations from the figure: (i) Current LLM-based baselines (BORA, LLAMBO, BOPRO, and OPRO) perform poorly on CASH.
+This section evaluates \sys on 104 AMLB datasets. \cref{fig:validation_rank} displays the average rank of the \textit{best-achieved validation performance} at each iteration, from which we draw four observations: (i) Current LLM-based baselines (BORA, LLAMBO, BOPRO, and OPRO) perform poorly on CASH.
 They are competitive only in the first $\sim$50 iterations; afterwards their average ranks steadily deteriorate, ending between 5.27 and 6.63—worse than other methods.
-This is because they (a) treat CASH as a single joint space and mix histories from different algorithms, and (b) lack explicit exploration–exploitation control, so they easily get stuck in local optima in the structured, high-dimensional search space. (ii) Among LLM-based optimizers, OPRO and BOPRO perform worst (ranks 6.47 and 6.63), as they rely on simplistic iterative prompting where BO (in BOPRO’s case) is limited to superficial example selection.
-BORA (rank 6.07) gains slightly via BO–LLM switching, but its behavior is governed by fixed uncertainty thresholds that do not transfer well to CASH.
+This is because they treat CASH as a flat joint space, mix histories across algorithms, and lack explicit exploration-exploitation control, getting stuck in local optima in the structured, high-dimensional search space. (ii) Among LLM-based optimizers, OPRO and BOPRO perform worst, as they rely on simplistic iterative prompting where BO (in BOPRO’s case) is limited to superficial example selection.
+BORA (rank 6.07) gains slightly via LLM--BO switching, but its behavior is governed by fixed uncertainty thresholds that do not transfer well to CASH.
 LLAMBO attains the highest rank (5.27) but incurs prohibitive computational overhead. (iii) Among BO-based baselines, OptDivBO performs worst (rank 4.93) as it prioritizes ensemble diversity over individual model performance.
 MOSAIC improves on SMAC by decoupling algorithm selection from HPO.
-While other baselines struggle to fit a global surrogate over the joint search space.
-RB fits local surrogates for each algorithm’s subspace after algorithm selection, outperforming other baselines. (iv) Among all methods, \sys significantly dominates the others.
+RB leads BO baselines by using local surrogates after algorithm selection instead of a global surrogate over the joint space. (iv) Among all methods, \sys significantly dominates the others.
 It consistently outperforms all baselines beyond around 70 iterations.
-While the second-best baseline (RB) ranks 3.49 after 300 iterations, \textbf{the rank of \sys is 2.16}.
+While the second-best baseline (RB) ranks 3.49 finally, \textbf{the rank of \sys is 2.16}.
+Appendix~\ref{app:task_characteristics} further analyzes these results by task characteristics, showing that \sys remains robust across diverse tasks.
+To further assess generality beyond conventional ML algorithms, Appendix~\ref{app:dl_fe_experiment} reports supplementary experiments on a broader search space including deep learning models and feature engineering, where \sys continues to achieve the best average rank.